AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFacet/AssignedParentAttributes.md

 AMLFacet.AssignedParentAttributes Method
 ========================================
-AutomationML 2.1 APIGet the original parent attributes which are already assigned with the AMLFacet
+Get the original parent attributes which are already assigned with the AMLFacet

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)